andywer/puppet-run/README.md

 puppet.exit()
 ```

-Don't forget to call `puppet.exit()` when the script is done, so `puppet-run` knows that the script is finished.
+Don't forget to call `puppet.exit()` when the script is done, so `puppet-run` knows that the script has finished.
 You can also exit with a non-zero exit code using `puppet.exit(statusCode: number)`.

 Check out the  "Scripting API" section below if you want to learn more about the globally available `puppet` object.